ad-si/RosettaGit/content/tasks/bitmap.md

 // Create a BitmapData with transparency disallowed var opaqueBitmap:BitmapData = new BitmapData(500, 300, false);

-// Bitmap with initial fill colour, as 0xAARRGGBB (default is white) var redFilledBitmap:BitmapData = new BitmapData(400, 300, true, 0xFFFF0000);
+// Bitmap with initial fill color, as 0xAARRGGBB (default is white) var redFilledBitmap:BitmapData = new BitmapData(400, 300, true, 0xFFFF0000);

-// Get the colour value of the pixel at point (200, 200) bitmap.getPixel(200, 200)     // As 0xRRGGBB
+// Get the color value of the pixel at point (200, 200) bitmap.getPixel(200, 200)     // As 0xRRGGBB
 bitmap.getPixel32(200, 200)   // As 0xAARRGGBB

-// Set the colour value of the pixel at point (300, 200) to blue bitmap.setPixel(300, 200, 0x0000FF);       // As 0xRRGGBB
+// Set the color value of the pixel at point (300, 200) to blue bitmap.setPixel(300, 200, 0x0000FF);       // As 0xRRGGBB
 bitmap.setPixel32(300, 200, 0xFF0000FF);   // As 0xAARRGGBB

-// Fill the bitmap with a given colour (as 0xAARRGGBB) after construction bitmap.fillRect(bitmap.rect, 0xFF44FF44);
+// Fill the bitmap with a given color (as 0xAARRGGBB) after construction bitmap.fillRect(bitmap.rect, 0xFF44FF44);
 ```

 ## Ada